KaladinDMP/Did-My-Games-Update/README.md

-# steam_sorter
+# Did My Steam Games Update?
-Steam Sorter allows you to find all the games you own and sorts them based on user reviews
+Rewrote steam_sorter to instead check for game updates rather than user reviews.
+An easy way to find what game updated recently without haveing them all installed (like i do now .... currently 500+ "ready to play")